EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 These are the M.2 SSD screws and standoffs.

-- If you are using any M.2 form factor devices such as M.2 SSDs, M.2 Wi-Fi cards, and more, then you'll need these.
+- If you are using any M.2 form factor devices such as M.2 SSDs, M.2 Wi-Fi, etc, then you'll need these.
 Take it out of the box.
 - If you are **not** using any M.2 devices, you don't need these.
 - If you **are** using M.2 devices and can't find them, you'll have to purchase some third-party replacements.